- 3.1.1 Determinant

 The determinant of a product of $n\times n$ matrices is the product of the determinants of the matrices.

-If you watched the video by Grant Sanderson you should realize that the product of two $n\times n$ matrices is the composition of two linear transformations
+If you watched the video by Grant Sanderson you should realize that the product of two $n\times n$ matrices, $A$ and $B$, is the composition of two linear transformations they represent.
+For every vector $\mathbf{x}\in\mathbb{R}^n$:

 $$ AB\mathbf{x} = A\left(B\mathbf{x}\right) $$

-When we calculate the determinate of the composition $AB$ we compute the scaling factor of the product.
+When we calculate the determinant of the composition $AB$ of two non-singular matrices, we compute the scaling factor of the product.
 However we can also think of this as the scaling factor for matrix $A$ applied to the scaling factor for matrix $B$.
-That means we apply matrix $B$ to the unit square to obtain a parallelogram with area $|B|$.
-Then we apply matrix $A$ to the parallelogram $B(D)$ to obtain a new parallelogram with area $|A|(|B|)$.
-This is parallelogram $A(B(D))$.
+Recall that the determinant for matrix $B$ applied to the unit square $D$ is given by

-If matrix A is a nonsingular matrix then $|A|\neq 0$ and we can derive the determinant of $A^{-1}$ using this property.
+If matrix A is a nonsingular matrix then $|A|\neq 0$, and

-$$ 1 = \text{det}(I_n) = \text{det}\left(A^{-1}A\right) = \text{det}\left(A^{-1}\right)\,\text{det}(A) $$
+$$ 1 = \text{det}(I_n) = \text{det}\left(A^{-1}A\right) = \text{det}\left(A^{-1}\right)\,\text{det}(A). $$

-$$ \dfrac{1}{\text{det}(A)} = \text{det}\left(A^{-1}\right) $$
+$$ \dfrac{1}{\text{det}(A)} = \text{det}\left(A^{-1}\right).\ \blacksquare $$

 What is the determinant of the inverse of the following matrix?

-A = \begin{bmatrix}\ \ 2\ &\ \ 6\ &\ \ 2\ \\ -2\ &\ \ 6\ &\ \ 3\ \\ \ \ 8 &\ 36\ &\ \ 0\ \end{bmatrix}
+$$ A = \begin{bmatrix}\ \ 2\ &\ \ 6\ &\ \ 2\ \\ -2\ &\ \ 6\ &\ \ 3\ \\ \ \ 8 &\ 36\ &\ \ 0\ \end{bmatrix} $$

 View Solution

-$$ |A| = \begin{vmatrix}\ \ 2\ &\ \ 6\ &\ \ 2\ \\ -2\ &\ \ 6\ &\ \ 3\ \\ \ \ 8 &\ 36\ &\ \ 0\ \end{vmatrix} = -312 $$
+$$|A| = \begin{vmatrix}\ \ 2\ &\ \ 6\ &\ \ 2\ \\ -2\ &\ \ 6\ &\ \ 3\ \\ \ \ 8 &\ 36\ &\ \ 0\ \end{vmatrix} = -312$$Thus

-$$ \left|A^{-1}\right| = \frac{1}{-312} = -\frac{1}{312} $$
+$$\left|A^{-1}\right| = \frac{1}{-312} = -\frac{1}{312}$$

 Property 10¶

-$$ A = LU $$
+$$ PA = LU $$

-$$ |A| = |LU| = |L|\cdot|U| = 1\cdot\displaystyle\prod_{k=1}^n u_{kk} = \displaystyle\prod_{k=1}^n u_{kk} $$
+$$ |PA| = (-1)^m|A| = |LU| = |L|\cdot|U| = 1\cdot\displaystyle\prod_{k=1}^n u_{kk} = \displaystyle\prod_{k=1}^n u_{kk} $$

 Now let's use the properties of determinants to compute the determinant of $A^T$.
+Using property 7,

-$$ \left|A^T\right| = \left|\left(LU\right)^T\right| = \left|U^TL^T\right| = \left|U^T\right|\cdot\left|L^T\right| $$
+$$ \left|A^T\right| = (-1)^m\left|\left(LU\right)^T\right| = (-1)^m\left|U^TL^T\right| = (-1)^m\left|U^T\right|\cdot\left|L^T\right| = (-1)^m|U|\,|L| = |A|.\ \blacksquare $$

 Compute the determinant of $A^T$ where

-A = \begin{bmatrix}\ \ 2\ &\ \ 6\ &\ \ 2\ \\ -2\ &\ \ 6\ &\ \ 3\ \\ \ \ 8 &\ 36\ &\ \ 0\ \end{bmatrix}
+$$ A = \begin{bmatrix}\ \ 2\ &\ \ 6\ &\ \ 2\ \\ -2\ &\ \ 6\ &\ \ 3\ \\ \ \ 8 &\ 36\ &\ \ 0\ \end{bmatrix} $$

 View Solution